Maturity Amount

 Step-by-Step Guide:

-1. Enter the deposit Principal in currency units.
+1. Enter Principal in your currency.

 FAQ: